Nicanor Perlas: Early life and education

 Perlas was born on January 10, 1950, the son of Jesus C. Perlas, Sr. and Anunciacion M. Pineda.
 Raised into a Spanish Filipino family of Azucarera (sugar mill) owners, he finished his elementary education at the Ateneo de Manila University in 1964 and finished his secondary education in the same school in 1968.
 While spending his high school years at the Ateneo, he was the Athlete of the Year and the recipient of the Silver Medal of the school's Math and Science Club in 1968.

 Perlas pursued his undergraduate studies at the College of Agriculture in Xavier University - Ateneo de Cagayan.
 With the highest honors, he graduated Bachelor of Science in Agriculture, major in Agronomy and minor in Agricultural Economics in the said educational institution in 1972.
 He would then seek to pursue his master's studies at the University of the Philippines Los Baños, but would soon be forced to abandon his studies after being involved in the opposition of the Bataan nuclear power plant under the presidency of Ferdinand Marcos.

 LifeBank

-Nicanor Perlas sat as the Chairman of the Board of Trustees/Corporation of LifeBank, a microfinancial institution and rural bank in the Philippines.

-LifeBank which was founded in 1970 is divided into two corporate arms each with its own different banking/financing functions - the LifeBank - A Rural Bank (LifeBank RB) and LifeBank Microfinance Foundation, Inc. (LifeBank MFI).
+Perlas served as Chairman of the Board of Trustees of LifeBank, a rural bank and microfinance institution in the Philippines founded in 1970.
+LifeBank operates two corporate arms: LifeBank Rural Bank (LifeBank RB), supervised by the Bangko Sentral ng Pilipinas, and LifeBank Microfinance Foundation, Inc. (LifeBank MFI), a non-governmental microfinance organization established in 2003.

-LifeBank RB is one of the fastest growing rural banks supervised under the jurisdiction of the Bangko Sentral ng Pilipinas (BSP).
-As of 2020, it operates 4 bank branches and 31 branch-lite units (BLUs) in Western Visayas.

-The LifeBank MFI or LifeBank Microfinance, is an offshoot of LifeBank founded in 2003.
-Presently, it operates as a non-governmental organization (NGO) microfinance institution (MFI) with 477 branches and 20+ zonal and district offices across the Philippines covering 300,000+ loan clients and 400,000+ saving deposits clients.
-It is the 3rd largest microfinance institution in the country.

-LifeBank MFI is also involved in social responsible programs by the Perlas Group/LifeBank Group.
-Its social and sustainable development programs created nearly 2000 academic scholars across, built public buildings for government use, promoted healthcare through medical missions in far flung areas, among others, across the Philippines.